 Camas and Duck-Potatoes or what others called Wapato (Cree or Ojibwe) were farmed extensively.
 Recent findings suggest Wapato farming at the time when the Egyptians were building their pyramids.
 Wapato was not just used for food in the NW, the Indigenous Peoples of Montana ate the tubers raw or boiled, those of Colorado dried the leaves for medicines.
 Like Camas, it provided food that could be dried, cured and stored for winter consumption.
 And Wapato and Camas fed not just humans, consider the beaver and the muskrat that also gather and store the bulbs in large caches.
-These are not the typical starches American Natives used (potatoes, squashes, corn, and beans) most likely never introduced into the Northwest because of geographic features.
+These are not the typical starches American Natives used (potatoes, squashes, corn, and beans) most likely never introduced into the Northwest because of geographic restrictions.

 Have you ever wondered how: